 For the purpose of the National Incident Management System (NIMS), plain language is designed to eliminate or limit the use of codes and acronyms, as appropriate, during incident response involving more than a single agency.
 Plain language replaces coded substitutions with common terminology and definitions that can be understood by individuals from all responder disciplines and across jurisdictions.

-On December 19,2006, the NIMS Integration Center issued an alert requiring the use of plain language for multi-agency, multi-jurisdiction and multi-discipline events, such as major disasters and excercises.
+On December 19, 2006, the NIMS Integration Center issued an alert requiring the use of plain language for multi-agency, multi-jurisdiction, and multi-discipline events, such as major disasters and exercises.

 This tool can be used as a resource for finding current school safety legislation.
 Applicable topics are listed below with additional resources to help schools meet legal requirements.
 Please be aware that this tool does not provide information about all laws, rather it focuses on mandates related to school safety and security.
 Refer to the Texas Legislature for all applicable legislation.

-The Standards continue to provide criteria to support school districts in developing, implementing and sustaining a comprehensive school emergency management program.
-To remain relevant, the Standards receive regular review and biennial updates with input from school and community stakeholders involved in keeping schools safe and secure.
-The Standards remain a living document and at each review meeting the Center seeks stakeholder input to ensure that the Standards remain a viable tool, reflective of the ever changing demands that are part of keeping schools safe and secure.
+The Standards continue to provide criteria to support school districts in developing, implementing, and sustaining a comprehensive school emergency management program.
+To remain relevant, the Standards receive a regular review and biennial updates with input from school and community stakeholders involved in keeping schools safe and secure.
+The Standards remain a living document and at each review meeting, the Center seeks stakeholder input to ensure that the Standards remain a viable tool, reflective of the ever-changing demands that are part of keeping schools safe and secure.

 Law Enforcement in Schools